♦ Raise critical awareness about colorism around the world by providing a hub of information and resources

-New Book: Colorism Poems
+New Book: Colorism Essays and Poems

 As part of the CH mission, we also take our work offline to provide training, workshops, professional development, conference presentations, guest lectures, and more.
 CH has also been featured on radio stations WBEZ 91.5 Chicago Public Radio and KCEB 88.1 in Las Vegas.
 In 2016 I cohosted the Black Weblog Awards.
 You can also find CH on the Southern Poverty Law Center’s Teaching Tolerance blog.

 To book Sarah for your next event, click here.